AndrasKovacs/staged-fusion/README.md

 - `Type0` is the type of runtime types.
 Runtime types can appear in code output, and so do programs with runtime types.
 - `Type1` is the type of compile time ("static") types.
-They cannot appear in code output, nor programs with static types.
+They cannot appear in code output, and programs with static types can't either.
 - `Up` lifts `a :: Type0` to `Up a :: Type1`.
 This means that `Up a`, the type of runtime expressions, is restricted to compile time.
 - For `a :: Type0` and `t :: a`, we have `[|| t ||] :: Up a`.
 This is called *quoting*.
 - For `t :: Up a`, we have `$$t :: a`.
 This is *splicing*.
 - `Up`, quoting and splicing are the *only* ways to cross between `Type0` and `Type1`.
   All other operations and type formers stay entirely within `Type0` or `Type1`.
-- Quotation is the inverse of splicing (this is more important in dependently typed examples).
+- Quotation is the inverse of splicing.
+This is more important in dependently typed programs, where quotes and splices can occur in types and the type checker has to compare types for definitional equality.

 In 2LTT, we *only* have typing rules; there are no syntactic restrictions and there is no distinction between top-level and local things.